ToniWonKanobi/theoveranalyzed.net/posts/2015/2/24/creating-a-true-index-page-in-squarespace.md

 As you may or may not know, Squarespace does *not* offer a truly unlimited-length index page.
 Some templates do include an [Index page,][squarespace][^in] which is sort of like the [Summary block][squarespace 2], but neither of those act as true indices.

-Moreover, if you have [Linked][theoveranalyzed 3][^old]-style posts, the native Index page and Summary blocks present the *external URL* as the post title---not the post's *permalink.* Proper support of Daring Fireball style [linked][daringfireball] content came [late][squarespace 3] for Squarespace, maybe as late as Squarespace 6.
+Moreover, if you have Linked-style posts, the native Index page and Summary blocks present the *external URL* as the post title---not the post's *permalink.* Proper support of Daring Fireball style [linked][daringfireball] content came [late][squarespace 3] for Squarespace, maybe as late as Squarespace 6.
 Thing is: I don't think it ever made it off of the back burner.
 There seem to be quite a few things that haven't---and probably won't---make it off of the back burner.

 Having used this content management system (CMS) for over a year, it is painfully apparent to me that having managed content comes with its good and its bad.
 The good is obvious: I don't have to stress about my site.
 I never worry about server maintenance or anything of that nature.
 And I have complete control of the content that I publish.